“You Went to the Olympics??”

-It seems so long ago, and yet also quite like yesterday: the 2004 Olympics in Athens.
-The “athlete experience” is quite different from the “as seen on TV” experience, so let me give you some of the highlights.
+It seems so long ago, and yet also quite a bit like yesterday: Athens 2004.
+I can still taste the dry heat and adrenaline.
+The “athlete experience” is very different from the “as seen on TV” experience, so let me give you some of the highlights.

 3 Best Olympic Memories

-- Checking in for the first race and looking up at our gleaming white mainsail.
-For every other regatta, I would’ve called out our boat number (341); for the Games, that number had been removed.
+2. Checking in for the first race and looking up at our gleaming white mainsail.
+For every other regatta, I would’ve called out our boat number (341) to identify our boat and team; for the Games, that number had been removed.
 All that remained was our country code, so I called up to the race committee: “Good morning, USA.”

 Why didn’t we win a medal?
-Read the award-winning story about my worst day at the Games: The No Good, Very Bad Windiest Day
+Read about my worst day at the Games and the award-winning story it eventually inspired.